Buying Plywood — Avoid Costly Mistakes | SplicePly

 6. Not Verifying ISI Certification and Quality Standards

-Certified plywood is tested for:
+Certified plywood undergoes testing for:

-• Bonding quality
+• Bonding strength

 • Durability